simomarsili/ndd/README.md

 # ndd

 **ndd** is a Python/Fortran module for estimation of entropy and entropy-related quantities from discrete data.

-**ndd** implements the Nemenmann-Shafee-Bialek (NSB) algorithm as default entropy estimator.
+The main goal of **ndd** is to provide a simple and minimal Python interface to the Nemenman-Shafee-Bialek (NSB) algorithm, a state of the art Bayesian algorithm for entropy estimation.
+In **ndd**, this interface is the ndd.entropy() function, that returns an entropy estimate from an array of counts over a set of possible outcomes: entropy_estimate = ndd.entropy(counts).

 # Obtaining the source